Common Causes of Poor Plasma Cuts and How to Fix Them

 nozzle and electrode maintenance

-You’ll notice signs of wear on your nozzle or electrode, like an unstable arc or widened kerf, which can compromise cut quality.
+You will see signs of wear on the nozzle or electrode, such as an unstable arc or wider kerf.
+These problems lower cut quality.

 Signs of Wear